ASTM D880 Impact Testing for Shipping Containers and Systems

 - Details of any damage should be accurately included.
-If damage has occurred, the lab should note any observations that may assist in correctly interpreting the results.
-The test lab is also permitted and encouraged to include any recommendations for improving the design of the container, method of packing, blocking or cushioning.
+If damage has occurred, the lab should note any observations that may assist with correctly interpreting the results.
+The test lab is also permitted and encouraged to include any recommendations for improving the design of the container, method of packing, blocking, or cushioning.

 Expert ASTM D880 Impact Package Testing

 Keystone can accommodate flexible and rigid packages of all sizes, including large pallets.
 We have a full lab of test equipment which permits us to provide short lead times on scheduling.
 In addition to impact package testing, Keystone has a full scope of expertise including cold chain, sterile barrier, and accelerated aging.

 Request a quote to learn firsthand why so many companies partner with Keystone to achieve their ASTM D880 certification needs.

 For more referenced ASTM standards and similar testing, please follow the links below:

 - ASTM D996 Terminology of Packaging and Distribution Environments

 - ASTM D4003 Test Methods for Programmable Horizontal Impact Test for Shipping Containers and Systems